A government shutdown would likely be a political disaster for Republicans

 Third, polling suggests that, increasingly, people want the two sides in Washington to work together and find ways to compromise.
 Per CNN pollster Jennifer Agiesta, 72% in a March CNN/ORC poll said they wanted Trump to find bipartisan compromise rather than simply passing laws he thinks are right but have zero Democratic support; almost six in ten Republicans preferred Trump seek bipartisan compromise versus going it alone.

+It's worth noting here that there were similar predictions of doom and gloom for Republicans when the government shutdown amid attempts by congressional GOPers to void funding for the Affordable Care Act.
+But, while Republicans took a major polling hit in the immediate aftermath of the shutdown, they bounced back quite well by November 2014 -- winning back control of the Senate and solidifying their House majority.
+One big difference from 2013, however: Republicans had a Democratic president reviled by their base.
+Now they have a Republican president reviled by the Democratic base.

-Now, for Trump, who has positioned himself as the ultimate outsider to politics and the two-party system, a shutdown wouldn't be the worst thing.
+For Trump, who has positioned himself as the ultimate outsider to politics and the two-party system, a shutdown wouldn't be the worst thing.
 It has the potential to affirm for his supporters that he's willing to be the bull in a china shop -- and, if past is prologue, his base responds well to that image of him.

 But, for his party in Congress, a shutdown is a near-certain political loser.
 Trump's tweets this morning suggests he doesn't know that.
 Or doesn't care.